Learn the 5 signs of emotional abuse that can't be ignored

 The abuser may take away their partner’s car keys or wallet, break personal belongings, or even resort to physical assault.

 To an abuser, normal limitations do not apply.
 In their mind, they believe they are entitled to control and that nothing will ever get in their way of achieving whatever he or she desires.

 Emotional abusers are comfortable making their partners uncomfortable.

 Because of this, they are prepared to sustain a fight as long as it takes to establish and maintain their superiority and control.

-At the time of conflict, an abuser’s arguing, threats, curses, may go on for hours or manifest as passive-aggressive anger of withdrawal for long periods.
+At the time of conflict, an abuser’s arguing, threats, and curses, may go on for hours or manifest as passive-aggressive anger or withdrawal for long periods.

 An emotional abuser may seek to punish his or her partner by refusing to engage in romantic and sexual activity.